JM-Rib/sds2/README.md

 ## Launching the app:

-To launch the app, in two different terminals, go into the frontend folder:
+To launch the app, go into the frontend folder:

 ### `cd frontend`